 The safety of all students including residents is top priority.
-Residence Life and Campus Police work cooperatively to maintain a safe environment.
-All residence halls on the UIW campus (excluding the Avoca Apartments and Watson Lofts) are equipped with DSX magnetic card readers.
+Residence Life, Emergency Health, Safety and Risk Management and Campus Police departments work cooperatively to maintain a safe environment.
+All UIW Residence Halls (excluding the Avoca Apartments and Watson Lofts) are equipped with magnetic card readers.
 These card readers will allow access to a particular hall with a valid ID card.
 This security measure was implemented to limit access to the living areas on campus.

-In Residence Halls that share space with departments that offer student services and allow access to the general public, the DSX card readers will be deactivated during scheduled business hours.
+In residence halls that share space with departments that offer student services and allow access to the general public, the card readers will be deactivated during scheduled business hours.
 Access to the residence halls after scheduled business hours is only provided to the residents of the specific residence hall and authorized UIW personnel.
 UIW residents must escort all guests through the residence halls at all times.